METALS-London aluminium steady, eyes biggest weekly gain since April

 * For the top stories in metals and other news, click or

-* Asian shares were fragile on Friday after benchmark U.S. Treasury yields surged to a seven-year high and strong economic data fanned concerns about inflation and the risk of faster-than-expected interest rate rises.
+* Asian shares wobbled on Friday after benchmark U.S. Treasury yields surged to a fresh seven-year high and strong economic data fanned concerns about inflation and the risk of faster-than-expected interest rate rises.

 1230 U.S. Nonfarm payrolls Sep